jordanoboyle/jordanoboyle/README.md

 - 👋 Hi, I’m @jordanoboyle
 #About Me:
   - Not a great story to tell.
-But I am always willing to learn from those better than I and teach those who wish to learn.
+But I certainly do enjoy Platypuses...mammals that lay eggs.
+Seriously, why be so confusing with animals.

 ## Current Working Knowledge
   - 🌱 JavaScript, CSS, HTML, Python, Ruby, Ruby on Rails, React.js